lairgiyassir/pystartrails/README.md

 The previous image-processing software I used was Adobe Photoshop, a powerful image-processing program that can be used for the generation of star trails.
 However, I experienced slow computer performance after uploading a star trail image sequence (more than 500 images) since my RAM became overloaded with images.
 I was forced to divide the 500 images into small batches.
 This process took a considerable amount of time.

-Due to this, I have decided to develop a lightweight and fast program that does not require the installation of any external programs.
+Due to this, I have decided to develop a lightweight and fast python package that does not require the installation of any external programs.
 I hope that this package will be useful for all astrophotographers and photographers worldwide :)

 Developed by [Yassir LAIRGI](https://lairgiyassir.github.io/) ©2022.
 # Installation